 Legal parenthood is assigned by the strict operation of law, regardless of the intention.
 Whichever method you use to extend your family, it is important that all of the necessary criteria are fulfilled to ensure that the right people obtain legal parenthood either at birth, or subsequently by way of adoption or parental orders.

 A child can only have two legal parents.
 In England and Wales, the birth mother is always a legal parent.
 This is still the case even if she is not biologically related to the child, and even if pre-birth orders have been obtained in another country transferring parenthood.
-Whether there is a second legal parent and, if so, who this is depends on the circumstances.
-If a child has been conceived through intercourse then the second parent will always be the biological father.
+Whether there is a second legal parent and, if so, who this is will depend on the circumstances.
+If a child has been conceived through intercourse, then the second parent will always be the biological father.

 Legal parenthood is separate from parental responsibility.
 A legal mother always has parental responsibility, but whether or not the second legal parent does depends on the circumstances.
 It is a lot easier to assign parental responsibility than legal parenthood, and there is no statutory limit on how many people can hold parental responsibility.
-For more information on who can acquire parental responsibility and how, click here.

 Legal parenthood is important because: